 Source of funds may also be required.
 This may include:

 Congratulations!
 There is still a long way to go, but now that all of the above is dealt with it is on to the next phase of your purchase.

 First of all, please understand that the property will remain on the market until we have all of the following information (as well as the funding information as detailed above), so it pays to be prepared.

 Firstly, we are required under Money Laundering Regulation 2007 to obtain a valid ID and proof pf address for each of the purchasers.
 We will require one document, dated within the last three months, from each of the following sections for each buyer:

 Proof of Address

 As part of our AML requirement we are also required to complete a PEP (Politically Exposed Person) check for each buyer.
-This can be done online here www.archerandco.com/pep
+This is included in the online form, or can be done separately here www.archerandco.com/pep

 You will need to appoint a solicitor to handle the transaction for you.
 We can often recommend someone so if you do not have one please let us know. we ask that you appoint a solicitor within two working days of having your offer accepted.